 As Empowerment Squared grows, so does our need for mentors.
 We continue to recruit people from all sectors to support the organization on an ongoing basis.
 We offer excellent opportunities, training, and support.
-Join the dedicated team of Empowerment Squared mentors and you will see how your time contribution will make a difference in the lives of so many youth.
+Join our dedicated team of Empowerment Squared mentors and you will see how your time and contribution will make a difference in the lives of so many youth.

 Who are Empowerment Squared mentors?

 We look for people who demonstrate passion for our vision and their role as a mentor, dedication, and commitment to our youth.
 Above all, our mentors must:

 - Be serious about their commitment